danmontesi/tud18-ds4se/README.md

 Running a 5-fold cross-validation on the combined model yields a RSS of 2.6 and a mean square of 2.14.
 The generated model seems to be quite robust.

 ![cross validation](https://github.com/seeba8/tud18-ds4se/blob/master/assignment3/crossvalidation.png?raw=true)

-// what does total on its own give us?

 **Our analysis did not show meaningful improvements compared to the control variables.
 We could therefore not show that in Rust there is a influence of the ownership parameters as compared to just the control variables**.